V-Mokhun/GameHub/README.md

 4. Register on [Twitch](https://dev.twitch.tv/) and create a new application, then grab your client id and client secret and as OAuth Redirect URLs insert your Clerk OAuth Callback.
 5. Register on [PlanetScale](https://planetscale.com/) and create a new database, then grab your database url by clicking on Connect button.
 6. Register on [Pusher](https://pusher.com/) and create a new channel, then grab your app id, key, secret and cluster.
-7. Lastly, register on [Cloudinary](https://cloudinary.com/) and grab your cloud name.
+7. Register on [Cloudinary](https://cloudinary.com/) and grab your cloud name.
 Furthermore, you will need to create a new preset and make it unsigned and also put its name in .env file.
 You can also use your own image hosting service, just make sure to change the code accordingly.
+8. Go to [Steam](https://steamcommunity.com/dev/apikey) and grab your api key.
+9. Go to [RapidAPI](https://rapidapi.com/api4ai-api4ai-default/api/nsfw3) and register if needed, then grab your api key for image moderation.

 <p align="right">(<a href="#gamehub">back to top</a>)</p>